 HOEM Mental Wellness

 At HOEM we know that mental wellness is an important part of long-term success for students - in school and beyond.
-The HOEM Mental Wellness Strategy is a framework for promoting wellness in our students and staff.
-It focuses on four main objectives relating to enhancing student support and building community around HOEM.
-This policy takes into account feedback from all students and staff.
+The HOEM mental wellness strategy is a framework for promoting wellness in our students and staff.
+It takes into account feedback from all students and staff.
 We are always working to improve!

 Inkblot Counselling